OpenTermsArchive/contrib-versions/Gravatar/Privacy Policy.md

 *   To monitor and analyze trends and better understand how users interact with our Services, which helps us improve our Services and make them easier to use;
 *   To measure, gauge, and improve the effectiveness of our advertising, and better understand user retention and attrition — for example, we may analyze how many individuals purchased a paid plan after receiving a marketing message or the features used by those who continue to use our Services after a certain length of time;
 *   To monitor and prevent any problems with our Services, protect the security of our Services, detect and prevent fraudulent transactions and other illegal activities, fight spam, and protect the rights and property of Automattic and others, which may result in us declining a transaction or the use of our Services;
-*   To communicate with you, for example through an email, about offers and promotions offered by Automattic and others we think will be of interest to you, solicit your feedback, or keep you up to date on Automattic and our products (which you can unsubscribe from at any time). and
+*   To communicate with you.
+For example, we may email you to solicit your feedback, share tips for getting the most out of our products, or keep you up to date on Automattic. text you to verify your payment. or call you to share offers and promotions that we think will be of interest to you.
+If you don’t want to hear from us, you can opt out of marketing communications at any time.
+(Please keep in mind that even if you opt out, we’ll still send you important updates relating to your account). and
 *   To personalize your experience using our Services, provide content recommendations (for example, through our Reader Post Suggestions), target our marketing messages to groups of our users (for example, those who have a particular plan with us or have been our user for a certain length of time), and serve relevant advertisements.

 _Legal Bases for Collecting and Using Information_